mmke01404-collab/Primary/README.md

 ---

-## Stop Preserving.
+# Stop Preserving.
 Start Engineering Continuity.

 Preservation assumes stability.

 Stability is the illusion.
 Change is the default.

-We don't need more backups.
+We don’t need more backups.
 We need better maps of change.

 If drift is coherent, identity survives.
-If it isn't, identity collapses —
+If it isn’t, identity collapses —
 no matter how perfect the data is.

-A humming box isn't a memory.
+A humming box isn’t a memory.

-It's a mausoleum.
+It’s a mausoleum.

 And we are building more of them every second.

 ---

-## Why This Matters
+# Why This Matters

 Loss of identity is not rare.